legalbox/lb_js_scalableApp/README.txt

   run Apache Ant in the build folder to generate the API documentation and the combined/minified script for deployment.

+  For debugging purpose, you may use another version of the script which contains the whole code in a single file including long identifiers, indentation and comments: build/out/js/lb-full.js (5 times bigger).

   The HTML documentation of the Application Programming Interface is generated in the folder build/out/doc.
 The script generated for deployment is located at build/out/js/lb-min.js.